LauraMarott/SocialGraphs/BasicStats.md

   <img src="./images/profit.png" width="500" alt="Genre frequency"/>
 </figure>

 It is an interesting finding, that so many movies have a profit below or around 0.
-Average profit is 1.3 trillion dollars.
+Average profit is 13 million dollars.
+This strengthens the finding from above; there must be a limit for how big profit a movie can have.

 ### Budget and Ratings